testit-tms/api-client-python/docs/TestResultsApi.md

 Get Metadata of TestResult's attachment

-<br>Use case  <br>User sets attachmentId and testResultId  <br>User runs method execution  <br>System search attachment by the attachmentId and the testResultId  <br>System returns attachment data
+ Use case   User sets attachmentId and testResultId   User runs method execution   System search attachment by the attachmentId and the testResultId   System returns attachment data

 ### Example